3.2 UVIS Data Calibration Steps

 , recorded in the FLASHCUR

-keyword).
-This scaled postflash image is then subtracted from the science image.
-The mean value of the scaled post-flash image is assigned to the MEANFLSH
+keyword) then subtracts it from the science image.
+The mean value of the scaled post-flash image is recorded in the MEANFLSH

-keyword in the output SCI extension header.
-As the blade used for post-flash alternates between exposures, different members of an association can have different values of SHUTRPOS(
+header keyword in units of DN.
+Since the blade used for post-flash typically alternates between exposures, different members of an association can have different values of SHUTRPOS

-shutter blade used to ).
-This does not constitute a problem for calibration because the reference files are populated separately for each exposure.
+.
+This does not constitute a problem for calibration as the reference files are populated separately for each exposure.

 3.2.9 Dark Current Subtraction